-The Winchester Bible, housed in the Cathedral Library, is the largest and perhaps finest of all surviving 12th-century English bibles.
+The Winchester Bible is the largest and perhaps finest of all surviving 12th-century English bibles.
 A single scribe wrote out its entire text in Latin, while artists worked its exquisitely illuminated capital letters.
 Their glowing colours, including gold and lapis lazuli, are as intense today as 800 years ago.
 To go to our page with more information on the Winchester Bible please click here.

 Click on the first image to view captioned images in sequence, or click on a single image to enlarge.